About garment necklines

 U-necklines are medium low in front, rounded, and the same width as the base of the neck.
 Similar to a scoop neckline but falls further and is more U-shaped.

-V-necklines are cut down in front or back to form a sharp v-shaped point (shop V-necklines).
-They give vertical impression to the outfit and can create a leaner, taller silhouette while drawing the eyes upward.
+V-necklines are cut down in front or back to form a sharp v-shaped point.
+They give a vertical impression to the outfit and can create a leaner, taller silhouette while drawing the eyes upward.
 V-necks are a great neckline for those with broad shoulders, thick mid-sections, or short necks.

 A yoke neckline is a separate portion of the garment in the shoulder and neckline area with a seamline attaching yoke to the lower portion.
 It may be straight, horizontal, angled, or curved.